-Many of us are now adjusting to working and living almost entirely at home.
-For most people, that means eating every meal at home too.
-A growing number of U.S. cities have banned dining out during the COVID-19 crisis, which has left many scrambling for their usual restaurant fix.
-Thankfully, most food delivery services are still operating, making it entirely possible to not leave the house (or your pajamas) for the foreseeable future.
+It’s hard to believe, but we’re more than six months into this pandemic.
+By now, many of us have adjusted to working from home and living almost entirely at home.
+For most people, that means eating every meal at home, too.
+Cities and towns across the U.S. are constantly updating and re-updating their rules on dining and drinking out.
+That has left many of us scrambling for our usual restaurant delivery fix.
+Thankfully, every major food delivery service is still operating, making it entirely possible to not leave the house (or your lounge pants) for the foreseeable future.
 Here are our favorite food delivery options:

 This is not a service, per se, but it is the most direct way to get food while supporting local businesses.
 If you’re looking for your favorite burger, or pho, or whatever, call the restaurant (or check its website) to see if it is offering delivery.
 This not only gives you the food you want but helps keep your local places afloat.